| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 numeric array of w.length (nm) |

-a numeric array of the same length as w.length
+a numeric array of the same length as w.length with values for

 the BSWF normalized as in the original source.
 The returned values are